Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A model of measurement in a Hamiltonian world

 Note that in the time between isolation from the bath and measurement at $t_0$ the evolution of the apparatus will preserve this distribution, as opposed to spoiling the preparation, since $H_\text{app}|_\text{trap on}$ is constant under the phase-space flow generated by itself and such flow preserves the Liouville measure $d^mzd^mw$.

-At this point we make three requirements that constrain the apparatuses, traps, and temperatures allowed by our model. (i) We require that the trap be harmonic enough, or the temperature be low enough, that in the Boltzmann distribution~\eqref{eq_canonicalDist1} the higher-degree terms in~\eqref{eq_HappWithTrap2} can be neglected. (ii) We require that at least one of the coordinates $z_i$ be in involution with $H_\text{app}^\text{own}$.
+At this point I make three requirements that constrain the apparatuses, traps, and temperatures allowed by the model. (i) I require that the trap be harmonic enough, or the temperature be low enough, that in the Boltzmann distribution~\eqref{eq_canonicalDist1} the higher-degree terms in~\eqref{eq_HappWithTrap2} can be neglected. (ii) I require that at least one of the coordinates $w_i$ be in involution with $H_\text{app}^\text{own}$.
 Let $i=i^*$ be the index of this special coordinate.
-(If given a choice, we want the associated frequency $b_{i^*}$ to be as large as possible, for a reason to be seen in Section~\ref{sec_precDistRel}.)
-The condition means that $z_{i^*}$ will be a constant of the motion of the apparatus when the trap is switched off---a desirable property for the pointer $Q$ (introduced in Section~\ref{sec_coupling}); so that the measurement record is stable after the interaction has past.
-We thus identify the pointer $Q\triangleq z_{i^*}$ and its conjugate $P\triangleq w_{i^*}$.
-We denote the corresponding frequency by $\Omega\triangleq b_{i^*}$.
-Note the physical interpretation of $\Omega$ as the natural frequency of oscillation of the pointer around its trapped state.
-Since $Q,P$ are observables, in making these identifications we're implicitly assuming that (iii) the pair of conjugate local quantities $(z_{i^*},w_{i^*})$ are globally extendable to smooth single-valued functions on phase space.
-From now on $Q, P$ are the only observables of the apparatus with which we will be concerned.
-With the above requirements met, we can easily marginalize over all other variables in~\eqref{eq_canonicalDist1} to find the probability distribution over the pointer and its conjugate:
+(If given a choice, one wants the associated frequency $b_{i^*}$ to be as large as possible, for a reason to be seen in Section~\ref{sec_precDistRel}.)
+The condition means that $w_{i^*}$ will be a constant of the motion of the apparatus when the trap is switched off---a desirable property for the pointer $P$ (introduced in Section~\ref{sec_coupling}); so that the measurement record is stable after the interaction has past.
+I thus identify the pointer $P\triangleq w_{i^*}$ and the probe $Q\triangleq z_{i^*}$.
+I denote the corresponding frequency by $\Omega\triangleq b_{i^*}$.
+Note the physical interpretation of $\Omega$ as the natural frequency of oscillation of the probe around its trapped state.
+Since $Q,P$ are required to be observables, in making these identifications I am implicitly making the assumption (iii): The pair of conjugate local quantities $(z_{i^*},w_{i^*})$ are globally extendable to smooth single-valued functions on phase space.

+From now on $Q,P$ are the only observables of the apparatus with which I will be concerned.
+With the above requirements met, one can easily marginalize over all other variables in~\eqref{eq_canonicalDist1} to find the probability distribution over the probe and pointer:

 This is the apparatus ready state.
-It describes a preparation in which the pointer and its conjugate have been set independently to zero, but there remains some uncertainty on their exact values.
+It describes a preparation in which the probe and its conjugate have been set independently to zero, but there remains some uncertainty on their exact values.